 Employee training has changed dramatically in recent years and upskilling has become increasingly important.
 Instead of hiring employees who already have the skills needed for their job, many companies are now hiring people with the potential to learn new skills.
 This means that their training needs aren’t just about filling in gaps in knowledge — they are about developing future leaders who can help your company grow and thrive.

 Learning management systems allow major corporations to deliver training and upskill their employees at scale.
-Thereby ensuring that they can recruit, retain and upskill a workforce capable of constantly delivering value in multiple business areas.
+It is considered one of the most essential tools for recruiters ensuring that they can recruit, retain and upskill a workforce capable of constantly delivering value in multiple business areas.

 Small Businesses